 Content Segment

 The Content Segment comprises the Data/Information and Knowledge Swimlanes.
 Its principal concern is about health information, how that information is represented and shared, and about clinical knowledge, and how that is represented and shared.
-Particularly relevant in this segment is the intersects with other bodies and standards activities, as data representation and clinical content spans dozens if not hundreds of other efforts occurring in multiple standards communities.
+Particularly relevant for this segment is the intersection with other organizations and standards activities, as data representation and clinical content spans dozens if not hundreds of other efforts occurring in multiple standards communities.

 The pairing of these swimlanes was fortuitous, particularly as the distinction between information models and knowledge can be somewhat muddled depending upon your perspective and experience.
 The content segment is elaborated within the swimlane descriptions.